Guide to SMS for Ecommerce in 2022: Resources, Checklists, and Examples

-“Email and other channels are one way, the best SMS brands will take advantage of conversations at scale and make the buying and support process easier for customers that want to text instead of email or being tied to a website live chat.”
+“Grinds, 310 Nutrition, Redline Steel, NaturAll Club.
+All of these brands are using SMS in a way that is conversational and embraces the VIP, two-way nature of interacting with customers for both support and sales,” said Sean Wendt, Head of Revenue Operations at Postscript.
+“Email and other channels are one-way, and the best SMS brands will take advantage of conversations at scale and make the buying and support process easier for customers that want to text instead of email or being tied to a website live chat.”

-2. Reminders & celebrations.
+2. Reminders and Celebrations

 Data is clutch in making this type of SMS marketing for ecommerce brands work.
-Figure it out though, and you’ll reign supreme in your customer’s minds as a brand that helps them remember when they are low on items, as well as when important life events are coming up.
+Figure it out, though, and you’ll reign supreme in your customers' minds as a brand that helps them remember when they are low on items—as well as when important life events are coming up.

 Alex Birkett, Growth at HubSpot and Co-founder at Omniscient Digital, can’t get enough of how Daily Harvest is implementing this strategy.

-“Daily Harvest is my favorite example because it's so value-based.
-I really enjoy getting their messages.
+“Daily Harvest is my favorite example because it's so value-based,” Birkett said.
+“I really enjoy getting their messages.
 They aren't overly cutesy or clever.
-They're not pushy or sales-y.
+They're not pushy or salesy.
 They just help me to remember when I can update my weekly subscription delivery, which, for the type of product they sell (food boxes), is incredibly useful.”

-“Native and Pura Vida Bracelets each execute SMS masterfully.
-Unlike their emails lists (where brands can get away with more frequent communication), I only get texts for (1) major product releases — as related to my previous orders — (2) major sales, and (3) major events in my life — i.e., my birthday and the “anniversary” of my first purchase.
+“Native and Pura Vida Bracelets each execute SMS masterfully,” Orendoff said.
+“Unlike their email lists (where brands can get away with more frequent communication), I only get texts for (1) major product releases (as related to my previous orders), (2) major sales, and (3) major events in my life (e.g., my birthday and the anniversary of my first purchase).
 Huge hat tip to Pura Vida on that last one.
 That basically nets out to one text every 2-3 months for each company, outside of order confirmations and shipping notifications.”

 You’ll want to be careful with how you message rewards programs and sales using SMS, but it can work.

-Hot tip: make that code specific to the SMS campaign so you can track success against other channels like email or social media.
+Hot tip: Make that code specific to the SMS campaign so you can track success against other channels like email or social media.

 As our world becomes more and more mobile, as consumers get more and more comfortable with mobile payments, and as VR and AI drive more of our experiences, data and how brands manage it becomes an important consumer topic.